Skip navigation

 6. socio-cultural considerations bearing on these issues.

-1. researchers in any doubt should consult the Research Services Division for guidance.
+1. Researchers in any doubt should consult the Research and Innovation Services for guidance.

-Information re. source, nature, and reason for collection of the human biospecimens
+Information on the source, nature, and reason for collection of the human biospecimens

-3. In terms of human biospecimen collection, the Transplantation and Anatomy Act 1978 (ACT) legislates for donation of biospecimens by living persons, effects of consents and authorities, revocation of consent or agreement, donations of biospecimens after death, donations for anatomical purposes, and regulation for schools of anatomy.
+4. In terms of human biospecimen collection, the Transplantation and Anatomy Act 1978 (ACT) (and other state-specific Human Tissue Acts) legislates for donation of Human Biospecimens by living persons, effects of consents and authorities, revocation of consent or agreement, donations of Human Biospecimens after death, donations for anatomical purposes, and regulation for schools of anatomy.
+It provides a framework for the consensual donation of blood, tissue and organs for transplantation, and for scientific, therapeutic or medical purposes.
+Custodians are responsible for compliance with Human Tissue Acts.

 Information and consent